Implicit Actor Critic Coupling via a Supervised Learning Framework for RLVR: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have recently achieved remarkable success in complex reasoning tasks, driven by advancements, such as OpenAI-o1~\citep{jaech2024openai} and DeepSeek-R1~\citep{guo2025deepseek}.
-In particular, scaling test-time compute enables longer Chains of Thought (CoT), facilitating more sophisticated and structured reasoning.
-This progress has led to significant improvements in challenging domains, such as mathematics~\citep{shao2024deepseekmath,liu2025prorl,zuo2025ttrl} and programming~\citep{lambert2024tulu,cui2025process,zhao2025learning}.
-A crucial underlying ingredient behind these achievements is the emergence of Reinforcement Learning with Verifiable Rewards (RLVR), which empowers LLMs to progressively enhance their capabilities by reinforcing their self-generated outputs with verifiable outcome rewards.
+Recent advancements like OpenAI-o1~\citep{jaech2024openai} and DeepSeek-R1~\citep{guo2025deepseek} have revolutionized complex reasoning by scaling test-time compute to enable longer Chains of Thought (CoT).
+This progress significantly improves performance in mathematics~\citep{shao2024deepseekmath,liu2025prorl,zuo2025ttrl} and programming~\citep{lambert2024tulu,cui2025process,zhao2025learning}.
+These achievements are largely driven by Reinforcement Learning with Verifiable Rewards (RLVR), which empowers LLMs to self-improve using verifiable outcome rewards.

-Existing RLVR methods fall into two primary categories: value-model-based approaches, such as PPO~\citep{schulman2017proximal} and VAPO~\citep{yue2025vapo}, which employ large value models to estimate advantages for policy updates; and value-model-free approaches, such as GRPO~\citep{shao2024deepseekmath,guo2025deepseek} and DAPO~\citep{yu2025dapo}, which bypass explicit value modeling by leveraging Monte Carlo estimation of group relative rewards.
+Existing RLVR methods generally fall into two categories: value-model-based (e.g., PPO~\citep{schulman2017proximal}, VAPO~\citep{yue2025vapo}) and value-model-free (e.g., GRPO~\citep{shao2024deepseekmath,guo2025deepseek}, DAPO~\citep{yu2025dapo}).
 While both classes have demonstrated remarkable success, they face fundamental challenges stemming from the sparse nature of outcome rewards in RLVR settings, where only a single reward signal is provided after the entire response is generated.
-This sparsity severely hinders credit assignment and gradient propagation in Reinforcement Learning (RL)-based policy learning, which relies on attributing feedback to individual tokens or actions within the output.
-Value-model-based methods address this challenge by learning explicit value models, but at the cost of increased model complexity and computational overhead.
-In contrast, value-model-free methods avoid this complexity by forgoing explicit value prediction, but suffer from high variance in their Monte Carlo estimates, often leading to issues such as advantage collapse, training instability, and degraded performance.
+Value-model-based approaches mitigate sparsity via explicit value modeling but incur high computational overhead.
+Conversely, value-model-free methods leverage Monte Carlo estimation to avoid this cost but suffer from high variance, often leading to advantage collapse and training instability.
 This challenge, rooted in the inherently sparse nature of RLVR feedback, highlights fundamental limitations of the existing \textit{RL-based} paradigm.
 It motivates the development of alternative policy optimization strategies that can leverage direct supervision to enable more stable and efficient learning in RLVR settings.
-To this end, we propose a novel framework that recasts the RLVR problem as a \textit{supervised learning} task (see Figure~\ref{fig:rlvr_sl}).
-Instead of relying on sparse outcome rewards to optimize the policy via RL, we directly interpret the outcome reward as a supervision signal and train a score function, parameterized by the policy itself, to predict this reward via a cross-entropy loss.